Innovative Industrial Properties (IIPR) Gains But Lags Market: What You Should Know

 Wall Street will be looking for positivity from Innovative Industrial Properties as it approaches its next earnings report date.
 In that report, analysts expect Innovative Industrial Properties to post earnings of $1.84 per share.
 This would mark year-over-year growth of 42.64%.
 Our most recent consensus estimate is calling for quarterly revenue of $60.5 million, up 63.12% from the year-ago period.

 It is also important to note the recent changes to analyst estimates for Innovative Industrial Properties.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 1.08% lower.
-Innovative Industrial Properties is currently a Zacks Rank #4 (Sell).
+Innovative Industrial Properties is holding a Zacks Rank of #4 (Sell) right now.

-Investors should also note Innovative Industrial Properties's current valuation metrics, including its Forward P/E ratio of 22.52.
-Its industry sports an average Forward P/E of 15.01, so we one might conclude that Innovative Industrial Properties is trading at a premium comparatively.
+Valuation is also important, so investors should note that Innovative Industrial Properties has a Forward P/E ratio of 21.16 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 14.67.

 The REIT and Equity Trust - Other industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 163, which puts it in the bottom 37% of all 250+ industries.
+This group has a Zacks Industry Rank of 168, putting it in the bottom 35% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.